krashevski/git-guides/docs/EN/README_REPOSITORY_STANDARDS_EN.md

 git push origin v1.2.0
 ```

-## 5. Testing Requirements Before Publishing
+## 5. Testing requirements before publishing

-Any changes must be tested on the local machine before being pushed to main.
+Changes must be tested on the local machine before being pushed to main.

-## 6. OpenSource Code Style
+## 6. OpenSource code style

 The code should be human-readable, contain clear variable names, a neat format, and include comments where necessary.